 Small things like this make me hate a bit Kuetzal, and I hope they’ll get better.

 There’s also the problem of interest payments.
 They always come on time.
 It doesn’t matter if it’s a Saturday and banks don’t work, the payments arrive in my account.
 The same thing happens with other p2p business lending platforms from the Baltics: Envestio, Monethera, Wisefund.
 I assume some of the payments come from the platform’s funds, but they’re not transparent about this at all.

 I’ve added some more funds on Debitum Network this month, and my portfolio increased to 300 EUR.
 It’s still small, and I’ll continue to add small amounts over the next few months.

-My return of my investments is not that great, only at 8.9%.
+The return of my investments is not that great, only at 8.9%.
 Even so, I like the details they add on each investment regarding credit risk, financials and guarantees.

 Abundance Investment is part of my “save the planet” fund.
 Instead of donating money to environmental organizations like Greenpeace (which I don’t like because of the misinformation they spread), I’ve decided to put a small part of my funds in low return (and potentially high risk) investments that better the environment.

 The projects I’ve invested in only pay dividends every six months, and this month I’ve received my first 2 EUR in dividends on one of my investments.